jedensuscg/PyLED/README.md

 WORK IN PROGRESS

+The code is hastily thrown together and FUGLY!

 Simple little tool I am making for help in setting up simple LED circuits.
 There are many calculators on the web, I am making my own for fun.
 It it also combining different calculations into one.
+It also spits out a txt file that is formatted to open in notepad++

 Currently is supports (though there is no menu yet, just manually running the functions or using the Jupyter notebook layout)
 - Create a basic ASCII (I mean basic) layout of a circuit given parameters such as power source voltage, number of LED's, forward voltage of LED's, and current draw of LED's.
 Currently all LED's have to be identical.